Veneration of the dead: Indus Valley Civilization

 At Rakhigarhi, an Indus Valley civilization (IVC) site in Haryana, the lover's skeletons of a man between 35 and 40 years old and women in early 20s were found who were likely married to each other and buried together, their grave contained pots which likely carried food and water as offering to the dead.

 Paliya in Gujarat

 The Paliya memorial stones are associated with ancestral worship in western India.
-These memorials are worshiped by people of associated community or decedents of a person on special days such as death day of person, event anniversaries, festivals, auspicious days in Kartika, Shraavana or Bhadrapada months of Hindu calendar.
+These memorials are worshipped by people of associated community or descendants of a person on special days such as death day of person, event anniversaries, festivals, auspicious days in Kartika, Shravana or Bhadrapada months of Hindu calendar.
 These memorials are washed with milk and water on these days.
-They are smeared with sindoor or kumkum and flowers are scattered over it.
+They are smeared with sindoor or kumkuma and flowers are scattered over it.
 The earthen lamp is lighted near it with sesame oil.
 Sometimes a flag is erected over it.

-Pitru Paksha in Indian-origin religions

-Apart from this, there is also a fortnight-long duration each year called Pitru Paksha ("fortnight of ancestors"), when the family remembers all its ancestors and offers "Tarpan" to them.
-This period falls just before the Navratri or Durga Puja falling in the month of Ashwin.
-Mahalaya marks the end of the fortnight-long Tarpan to the ancestors.

-Tuluva Culture in Tulu Nadu
+Tuluva culture in Tulu Nadu

-Tuluvas have the ancestor worship in the name of Buta Kola.
+Tuluvas practice a form of ancestor worship called kule aradhane.